Firmness, commodity, and delight

+According to Vitruvius, the architect should strive to fulfill each of these three attributes as well as possible.

+The theory of architecture has always been concerned with this interrelated triad of structural integrity, proper use of space, and attractiveness.
+However, the relative importance of each component varied in time, and new elements had been introduced into the mix from time to time (cf. John Ruskin's "The Seven Lamps of Architecture" that include "sacrifice" and "obedience").

 Evolution

 The order of words chosen by Vitruvius, with structural integrity coming before the utility, can be explained in two ways.
 Either the emphasis on firmness was driven by an understanding of architecture as an "art of building", or by the fact that buildings frequently outlive their initial purpose, so "functions, customs, ... and fashions ... are only transitory" (Auguste Perret), and architecture's true impression is in the construction.

 While popular again nowadays, the original order of words was modified in 15th century by Leon Battista Alberti who moved the commodity to the first place in the triad.
 This order was repeated in the 16th century by Andrea Palladio in his "I quattro libri dell'architettura" (l’utile o comodità, la perpetuità, e la bellezza) which was apparently the source for Wotton's translation.

 19th century brought the new materials and construction techniques that allowed architectural forms to be built seemingly defying the laws of gravity, and societal changes that forced a rethinking of proper spatial arrangements.
 This gave an additional momentum to the idea, first expressed in the late 18th century by Jacques-François Blondel, that beauty ("decoration") is the only worthy aspect of the architectural theory, while the space planning and structural analysis should be left to practitioners (and later, to other disciplines).
 These considerations had affected teaching of the architectural theory for a long time, but they eventually went out of fashion, and, since the 1960s, the education of architects returned to the synthesis of structural, spatial, and perceptual elements (postmodernism as envisioned by Robert Venturi) or architectural phenomenology of Christian Norberg-Schulz.